georgimarinov/SMAC-seq-scripts/README.md

 Where the `M` and the `U` fields indicate the column IDs of the numbers of methyllated and unmethylated reads, respectively, and the `window` and `step` parameters specify the width and the stride of the averaging.

-This script will output two `bedGraph` files -- a `coverage.wig` (which contains the number of reads covering a position) and a `meth.wig` one (which contains the fraction of methylated reads).
+This script will output two `bedGraph` files -- a `coverage.wig` one (which contains the number of reads covering a position) and a `meth.wig` one (which contains the fraction of methylated reads).
 These can then be converted into `bigWig` files that can in turn be displayed on a genome browser.

 **8. Making metaplots around a position**